Incapacitation (penology)

 Incapacitation in the context of criminal sentencing philosophy is one of the functions of punishment.
 It involves capital punishment, sending an offender to prison, or possibly restricting their freedom in the community, to protect society and prevent that person from committing further crimes.
-Incarceration, as the primary mechanism for incapacitation, is also used as to try to deter future offending.
+Incarceration, as the primary mechanism for incapacitation, is also used in an effort to deter future offending.

 Purpose

-Incapacitation is used primarily to protect the public from offenders who are seen as sufficiently dangerous that they need to be 'removed' from society for a period of time, which is achieved usually by sending the offender to prison (incarceration).
+Incapacitation is used primarily to protect the public from offenders who are seen as sufficiently dangerous that they need to be removed from society for a period of time, which is achieved usually by sending the offender to prison (incarceration).
 In most countries, prison sentences are applied for a range of different crimes but are almost certain to be applied to those who commit serious assaults, murder or sex crimes.

 However, the risk that offenders pose to society is largely a matter of perception.
 As a result, how the justice system in one country treats a particular offence will differ considerably from the level of sanction imposed for the same crime in another country.
 This means that some countries, like the United States, use incarceration to incapacitate offenders at much higher rates than other countries.
-Rates of imprisonment vary from over 650 inmates per 100,000 of population in the United States to Guinea Bissau which locks up only 10 people per 100,000.
+Rates of imprisonment vary from over 650 inmates per 100,000 of population in the United States, to Guinea-Bissau which locks up only 10 people per 100,000.